bbatsche/Verify/README.md

 composer require --dev bebat/verify
 ```

 Verify will be added to your `composer.json` under `require-dev` and installed in your `vendor` directory.
-Verify takes advantage of PHP ability to namespace functions, so to have it in your unit tests you should add `use function` statements to the top of your files:
+Verify uses namespaced functions, so to include it in your unit tests you should add `use function` statements to the top of your files:

 ```php
 // assertions for code